RubensCarvalhoRocha/RubensCarvalhoRocha/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently working as a fullstack web developer intern on Campotech, a Software House focused on technological solutions for agribusiness from(Faeg/Senar).
+- 🌱 I’m currently working as a fullstack web developer intern on Campotech, a Software House focused on technological solutions for agribusiness from FAEG/SENAR/IFAG: https://www.linkedin.com/company/sistemafaeg/.
 - :mortar_board: I’m currently studying Software Engineering and Computer Science.
 - 📫 How to reach me: rocharubens4@gmail.com